 Black levels rise in bright rooms.

 The MSI MPG 341CQPX is fantastic for console gaming.
 It has HDMI 2.1 bandwidth and is fully compatible with the PS5 and the Xbox Series X|S, but the consoles don't support ultrawide gaming, so you'll see black bars on the sides.
 Because of its near-instantaneous response time, it delivers a very crisp image, and its low input lag creates a responsive feel.
 It also displays deep blacks in a dark room, so it's great if you're gaming in a darker environment.
-However, if you're in a brighter room, deep blacks look slightly purple.
+However, if you're in a brighter room, deep blacks look purple.

 Sharp motion thanks to near-instantaneous response time.

-Perfect black levels without any blooming.
+Perfect black levels in dark rooms.

 Supports all common VRR formats.